apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/directory_markers.md

 file tree" in which files are always stored in "directories"

-* A directory may contain 0 or more files.
+* A directory may contain zero or more files.
-* A directory may contain 0 or more directories "subdirectories"
+* A directory may contain zero or more directories "subdirectories"
 * At the base of a filesystem is the "root directory"
 * All files MUST be in a directory "the parent directory"
 * All directories other than the root directory must be in another directory.